Trees for #BAM150

 During 2019, 150,000 trees will be planted to celebrate BAM’s 150th anniversary.
 100,000 of these will be planted in the tropics.
 Next to the positive impact on nature and climate, forests in these regions are important to improve the livelihoods of local people.

 In Uganda 50,000 trees will be planted in Kibale National Park.
-Trees for All cooperates with Uganda Wildlife Authorities (UWA) for the rehabilitation of one of the last remaining primary forests in Africa.
+Trees for All cooperates with Face the Future and Uganda Wildlife Authorities (UWA) for the rehabilitation of one of the last remaining primary forests in Africa.
 Kibale is renowned for its diversity of monkeys and great apes, such as the chimpanzee.
 The reforestation activities with native tree species will contribute to the restoration of the National Park and will provide income to the local farmer population living around the park.
 Read more

 The project in Bolivia focuses on planting 50.000 timber trees by local farmers to improve their income and livelihoods, by providing them with alternative sources of income.
 The trees will be planted together with cocoa, coffee and fruit trees.
 The timber trees provide shade to the cocoa and coffee which will be beneficial to their quality (coffee and cocoa are originally shade grown crops).
 They sequester CO2 and improve water retention and soil fertility.
 After about 20 years the farmer starts harvesting valuable timber in a sustainably managed agroforestry system.
 The benefits for the farmers are numerous and at the same time creating these agroforestry systems is also one of the most effective measures against further deforestation of natural forest areas.
 Read more